 FUN FACT2: There’s an old superstition that says that couples that visit Monserrate together will never get married.
 I learned about that one too late.
 Haven’t broken the news to my boyfriend and am not planning to! 😉

-PRO TIP: Usually people take the cable car or funicular up the hill, and walk down the hill on their way back!
+PRO TIP: Usually people take the cable car or funicular up the hill, and walk down the hill on their way back to the city!

 3. Visit Museo Botero

 One of the biggest Colombian artists has got to be Fernando Botero, and visiting the Botero Museum is a one of the top things and activities when heading to the Colombian capital!

-If you are just spending one day in Bogotá, check out this 6-hour layover private tour.
-They pick you up from the airport and take you visiting all the most famous landmarks + the Botero Museum and you’ll be back in time for your next flight!
+TOURS: If you are just spending one day in Bogotá, check out this 6-hour layover private tour.
+They pick you up from the airport and take you to the most famous landmarks + the Botero Museum and you’ll be back in time for your next flight!

 NOTE: You will learn a lot about Botero and his art if you are going to Medellin, his birthplace.
 Here is my extensive guide on Things to do in Medellin!

 4. People watch at Plaza de Bolívar

 The epicenter of the Colombian capital and one of the gems of Bogota sightseeing, Plaza de Bolivar is a square that is home to the Palace of Justice, the Cathedral and the Capitol Building.
-Make sure you also check out Casa Nariño, the presidential palace located just a couple of minutes walk from Plaza Bolivar!
+Make sure you also check out Casa Nariño, the presidential palace located just a couple of minutes walk from Plaza de Bolivar!

-Named after Simon Bolivar, the revolutionary that helped most of the Latin American countries become independent from Spain, Plaza Bolivar is one of the most important landmarks of the city!
+Named after Simon Bolivar, the revolutionary that helped most of the Latin American countries become independent from Spain, Plaza Bolivar is one of the top landmarks of the city!

 5. Visit Paloquemao Market

 I always recommend heading to the local market when travelling, and Bogota is no exception!
-Paloquemao market is one of the most colorful markets in all Colombia!
-Paloquemao literally means “burned stick” and you can pretty much buy anything you want there.
+Paloquemao Market is one of the most colorful markets in the city and all of Colombia!
+Paloquemao literally means “burned stick” and you can pretty much buy anything you want there, especially fresh produce!
 It is one of the coolest places to visit in Bogota!